Gardener cultivates the soil

 We will equip ourselves to offer you others as well.

-You can find the gardens designed by Gertrude Jekyll that have been restored based on her designs or inspired by her, which can now be visited here.
+Find the gardens designed by Gertrude Jekyll that have been restored based on her designs or inspired by her, which can be visited today here.

 It was not easy to lead you into a world as broad as that of the thirty-year life and work of this enlightened landscape designer.
 We hope we have managed to outline its profile and have encouraged you to delve deeper.